loomnetwork/plasma-cash/FullSpec.md

 # Loom SDK - Plasma Cash Integration Spec

 ## Glossary:

 1. Root Chain: Ethereum Mainnet
 2. RootChain.sol: Plasma Cash smart contract, deployed on the Root Chain
 3. Plasma Chain: Ethereum sidechain, in our case Loom DAppChain
 4. Authority: Owner of the keypair which allows calling privileged functions such as `submitBlock` in RootChain.sol, as well as the operator of the Plasma Chain
 5. UTXO: Unspent Transaction Output.
 When referring to the slot of a UTXO, we refer to the position of the UTXO in the Merkle Tree that includes it.

 ## Root Chain Interaction

+Rootchain interactions come in two varieties: (1) the client calls functions of the `RootChain.sol` contract running on the Ethereum rootchain, or (2) events on the rootchain trigger actions on the Plasma chain.

 1. Bindings to all contract functions of [RootChain.sol](https://github.com/loomnetwork/plasma-erc721/blob/master/server/contracts/Core/RootChain.sol).
 Given the ABI, Address and mainnet node endpoint (infura, localhost:8545 etc.) it should be able to call all the functions of the RootChain.sol contract successfully.

+    - `challengeBefore(slot, prev_tx_bytes, exiting_tx_bytes, prev_tx_inclusion_proof, exiting_tx_inclusion_proof, sig, prev_tx_block_num, exiting_tx_block_num)`: Submit a fraud proof showing that someone is attempting to exit an coin with an invalid history.

+    - `respondChallengeBefore(uint64 slot, uint challengingBlockNumber, bytes challengingTransaction, bytes proof)`: Allows a user to respond to a `challengeBefore` by providing information about the child of the transaction which the challenger claims is the last valid transaction involving a particular coin.

+    - `challengeBetween(uint64 slot, uint challengingBlockNumber, bytes challengingTransaction, bytes proof)`: This function is used to challenge exists of double-spent coins.
+A cheat spends a coin deposited in block `n` in both blocks `n + 1` and `n + 2`.
+If the cheat attempts to exit the coin by referencing the transaction in block `n + 2`, a challenger must provide proof that the coin was also spent in block `n + 1` which is positioned between the deposit block `n` and the block with a second spend `n + 2`.
+Hence, the function is called `challengeBetween`.

+    - `challengeAfter(uint64 slot, uint challengingBlockNumber, bytes challengingTransaction, bytes proof)`: This function is used to challenge exits of already-spent coins.
+A cheat will try to exit a coin included in block `n` and a challenger must produce a proof that the coin was spent in a later block, e.g. `n + 1` or `n + 2`.
+Therefore, the function is called `challengeAfter` because it requires a challenger to find a later block containing a spend of particular coin than the one indicated by the cheat.

+    - `startExit(slot, previous_tx_blk_num, latest_tx_blk_num)`: Start exiting a coin at a particular UTXO.

+    - `finalizeExits()`: Exit all coins whose exists are older than 7 days and have not been successfully challenged.
+Any successfully challenged coins should have their states changed to DEPOSITED and have their owner's bonds slashed.

+    - `withdraw(uint64 slot)`: Withdraws a particular UTXO from `RootChain.sol` contract that has been exited from the Plasma chain.

+    - `withdrawBonds()`: Allows a user to withdraw any bonds he was forced to submit along when initiating an exit.

 2. Event handlers: Functionality to make a callback to a function whenever a certain type of event gets emitted from RootChain.sol.

 ## Data Types
 _All data type sizes (i.e uint64, uint8 etc) are preliminary and may change_.

 ### `Transaction`:

 Whenever a transaction is created, it gets signed by its owner and gets passed on to a new owner.
 Each Transaction/UTXO contains the following (ref impl in Python):
 1. `uid(uint64)`:The slot of the UTXO - Currently uint64, subject to change.
 2. `previousBlock(uint256)`: Each time a transaction is created, it MUST refer to a previous block which also included that transaction.
 A transaction is considered a “deposit transaction”, if it’s the first UTXO after a user deposits their coin in the Plasma Chain.
 This transaction mints coins from nowhere in the Plasma Chain and as a result its previous block is 0.
 3. `denomination(uint256)`: How many coins are included in that UTXO.
 Currently this is always 1 since we’re using ERC721 tokens which are unique, however in future iterations this can be any number.
 4. `new_owner(address)`: The new owner of the transaction.
 5. `signature(bytes)`: Signature of the block’s hash
 6. `hash(byte32)`: The hash of the RLP encoded unsigned transaction’s bytes.
 If the transaction is a deposit transaction (it was included in a block which is not a multiple of 1000), its hash is the hash of its uid(ref).
 7. `merkle_hash(byte32)`: The hash of the RLP encoded signed transaction’s bytes
 8. `sender(address)`: The transaction’s sender, derived from the hash and the signature

 ### `Block`:

 1. Transaction Set(`Transaction[]`): List of transactions included in Block
 2. `signature(bytes)`: Signature on the block’s hash hash(byte32): The hash of the RLP encoded unsigned block’s bytes.
 3. `merkle_hash(byte32)`: The hash of the RLP encoded signed block’s bytes
 4. Merklized Transaction Set: All transactions in the block get sorted in a Sparse Merkle Tree of depth 64 (ref).
 The block’s merkle root gets generated, and is to be submitted at a future point to the `RootChain.sol` contract

+Multiple spends of the same coin cannot be included in a single block since the Sparse Merkle Tree structure allocates a unique slot for each coin on a plasma chain.

 ### Sparse Merkle Tree (SMT)